 Schools can use digital signage to guide student behavior, and to help students stay on track by providing the information they need to make the right decision academically.
 Signage can create significant changes in the atmosphere and culture of a school, guide individual students back onto task in the classroom, and help lost newcomers find the cafeteria.
 With centralized digital signage tools, a small number of displays can do all this, and more.

 If there’s one place student awareness and attention is at a premium, it’s the classroom.
 Teachers do what they can to make lessons engaging, but with time at a premium and every minute accounted for in lesson plans, students are still inclined to tune out — especially if they don’t feel supported.
 Digital signage offers powerful tools to change that.

-One of the simplest ways to leverage digital signage in classrooms is to use the same technology for presentations.
+One of the simplest ways to leverage free digital signage in classrooms is to use the same technology for presentations.
 Any digital signage tool designed with education in mind will work with the presentation tools educators rely on.
 Rise Vision has templates that allow you to simply display Google Slides or Powerpoint presentations directly inside your Rise Vision installation:

 This approach has advantages over casting a presentation from a laptop to a wall-mounted display.
 It lets teachers build the presentation into a class signage plan that also includes learning support cues and other signage effects.
 It also usually offers better quality and reliability.

 Some schools use specialized presentation tools that offer more education-friendly options than Powerpoint and Slides.
 Rise Vision works great with these too, thanks to a fully-blank template that lets you switch easily between crystal-clear presentations and classroom-oriented digital signage.